 Digital Experience Cloud Services require third-party providers to provide certain infrastructure or components, and those may acquire the user to adhere to terms and conditions as well.

 As a Customer of the Episerver Digital Experience Cloud, the following third-party service providers are part of the Digital Experience Cloud Subscription.

 Episerver will use connectors for third-party marketing and productivity applications and services.
-There are a number of Episerver DXH connectors available for each type of Subscription.
+There are several Episerver DXH connectors available for each type of Subscription.

 All Service Instances include a deployment process with one or more Deployment Stages.
 The deployment process can be extended with Additional Application Environments for an additional cost.
-Additional Application Environments can only be used as described in the Section 6.2 Additional Application Environment.
+Additional Application Environments can only be used as described in the Section 6.2.

 Deployments Stages are typically used as follows.